-Government: The government of the ancient Mesopotamians was an unusual form of government that came pretty close to an early form of democracy.
-There was a King and nobles who made the law and declared war and decided how to honor the gods.
-Then there was an assembly of the people who could overrule the king and say, this is not a good law, get rid of it, or we don't want to go to war, so stop it.
+Government: In both Sumer and Babylon, there was an unusual form of government that came pretty close to an early form of democracy.
+There was a king and nobles who made the laws and declared war and decided how to honor the gods.
+Then there was an assembly of wise men, elected by the people, who could overrule the king and say, this is not a good law, get rid of it; or the assembly might say we don't want to go to war, so stop it.
 Each city-state had its own king and its own assembly.
 Government was quite different, however, in ancient Assyria.

 Sumerian Laws: The Sumerians did not, to our knowledge, write down their laws.
-The King passed a law, and everyone was expected to learn it and obey it.
+The king passed a law, and everyone was expected to learn it and obey it.
 If you broke the law in Sumer, you would be punished.
 The punishment was set for each infraction.
 If you stole something, you were punished according to what you stole.
 If you offended the gods, you were punished.
 Everyone knew what the punishment was so there was no escape by saying you didn't know.
 The thing is, the Sumerians were organized into city-states.
 Each city-state had it own royal family and its own military and its own king and assembly of people.
 So a king in one city-state might pass a law, and pretty soon, if it was a good law and stuck around, all the city-states adopted the same law.
 So, although they were separate city-states and fought each other all the time, they also had pretty much the same laws and punishments, culture, urban life-style, language, and religion.
 People were free to move from city to city for trade and also to live.

 Babylonian Laws: As the Sumerian city-states weakened, the city-state of Babylon took over.
 For a while, ancient Babylon ruled the whole Mesopotamian region in the south.
 The government and laws of Babylon were like the government and laws of Sumer.
 There was a king and other nobles who ruled with the help of an assembly of the people.
 The laws of Babylon were taken from the laws of Sumer.
 Everyone was expected to know and obey the laws.
-To ensure this and to ensure that the laws were followed by everyone, one of the Kings of Babylon, Hammurabi, had the laws written down on stone tablets so that, whether they were rich or poor, everyone would be treated equally under the law.
+To ensure that the laws were followed by everyone, one of the kings of Babylon, King Hammurabi, had the laws written down on stone tablets so that, whether they were rich or poor, everyone would be treated equally under the law.
 Most of these laws were taken from Sumerian law.